-To remove a point, right-click it.
+To delete a point, right-click it.
+To delete muliple points, click and drag with the right mouse button.

 12.1.4.2.
 Move a point

 To change the location of a point within a Function, click its circle and drag it.
 You can move it up or down to adjust its level.
 Drag it to the left or right to change its time within the Function.
 A point can not be dragged beyond the location of the points on either side.